hursey013/tailwindcss-uswds/README.md

 ### `fontPath` (optional)

-`tailwindcss-uswds` provides the necessary font files in order to generate all required USWDS `@font-face` rules.
+`tailwindcss-uswds` provides the necessary font files in order to generate the required USWDS `@font-face` rules.
 If you would prefer to copy the font files directly into your project folder you can update the path to the font directory:

 ```js
 // tailwind.config.js